-9 The revenue from the sales of goods produced with the imported cargo using the public and private terminals as well as the revenue from the sales of exports using the Port of Baltimore is not included in the direct revenue impact.
+9 The revenue from the sales of goods produced with the imported cargo using the State-owned and private terminals as well as the revenue from the sales of exports using the Port of Baltimore is not included in the direct revenue impact.
 An estimate was made of the revenue earned by the direct shippers/consignees, but this revenue is not included in direct revenue due to if these companies were to relocate to another port, the revenue from the sales of these products would be generated as long as there exists a demand.
 The direct jobs and income would, however, be lost from the Baltimore area should these dependent shippers/consignees relocate away from the Port of Baltimore to another port city.

-the local purchases from other firms within the region are also included in this user output measure, as defined by the in-state output coefficients (for the user industries) developed from the U.S. Bureau of Economic Analysis, Regional Input-Output Modeling System (RIMS II).
+The value of output created by users of the Port is measured for the state of Maryland and the local purchases from other firms within the region are also included in this user output measure, as defined by the in-state output coefficients (for the user industries) developed from the U.S. Bureau of Economic Analysis, Regional Input-Output Modeling System (RIMS II).